 Cornelius O’Keefe and his partners, Thomas Greenhow and Thomas Wood, were driving cattle north when they arrived at the head of Okanagan Lake in June of 1867.
 A sea of bunchgrass covered the hills and valleys all around, well watered by creeks and small lakes.
 The men took up 160 acres each, the maximum allowed by the Colonial government, and began their own ranches.
-From this beginning, the O’Keefe Ranch grew as O’Keefe acquired unoccupied crown land for as cheap as a dollar an acre.
-The late 1800s were the days of the open range era in cattle ranching, where thousands of head of cattle roamed the great unfenced ranges of the Okanagan, Thompson and Cariboo regions.
+From this beginning, the O’Keefe Ranch grew as Cornelius acquired unoccupied crown land for as cheap as 1 dollar an acre.
+The late 1800s were the days of the open range era in cattle ranching, where thousands of cattle roamed the great unfenced ranges of the Okanagan, Thompson, and Cariboo regions.
 The myth of the “cowboy” grew up around the young men who worked with the cattle, even though the mystique of the untamed and romantic cowboy life was sometimes belied by the rough, low-paying life that they actually led.

 By the turn of the century, the O’Keefe Ranch had grown to cover over 12,000 acres.
 Since much of this land was prime Okanagan bottomland and desirable for the up-and-coming orchard industry, the pressure was great for O’Keefe to sell.
 This he did in 1907 but the O’Keefe family stayed on carrying on ranching on a smaller scale and living in the beautiful Victorian house that O’Keefe had built during the ranch’s hay-day.